MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 Let's analyze the performance of the agents, each trained with a varying number of episodes (1000, 2000, and 10000) and evaluated over a number of episodes based on `eval_episodes`.
 We'll use a consistent naming convention to refer to these agents, such as q1000, q2000, and q10000.

-In the video provided, it's evident that q1000 struggled to locate and transport the passenger to the destination.
-However, significant improvement is observed with q2000, where the agent efficiently navigates to the passenger and completes the task with ease.
-Interestingly, both q2000 and q10000 agents exhibit comparable performance, as demonstrated in the videos.
+### Video Observations

+1. q1000: Struggled to locate and transport the passenger efficiently。
+2. q2000: Demonstrated significant improvement, efficiently navigating to the passenger and completing the task.
+3. q10000: Exhibited comparable performance to q2000, as seen in the videos.

+### Quantifying Performance
-To further quantify their performance, we can calculate the mean returns from the evaluation episodes.
-Remarkably, the mean return of q2000 closely resembles that of q10000, indicating a substantial improvement from q1000 to q2000 and consistent performance between q2000 and q10000.

-Overall, these observations suggest that increasing the number of training episodes leads to enhanced performance, with q2000 achieving similar effectiveness to q10000 despite fewer training iterations.
+To quantify their effectiveness, we calculate the mean returns from evaluation episodes with the total number of episodes equals to `eval_episodes`.
+Remarkably, the mean return of q2000 closely resembles that of q10000, despite fewer training iterations.
+Increasing the number of training episodes generally leads to enhanced performance.
+However, the policy may hardly improve further.
+In this case, q2000 achieved similar effectiveness to q10000 despite fewer training iterations.

 ```python
 EVALUATION: EP 1000 - MEAN RETURN -43.402